Tainan Entry Requirements

 Health Insurance

-While not mandatory for entry, comprehensive travel health insurance is strongly recommended.
-Taiwan's healthcare is excellent but can be expensive for foreigners without insurance.
-Ensure your policy covers medical evacuation and repatriation.
-Some travel insurance providers offer Taiwan-specific plans.
+Not mandatory for short-term tourists, but HIGHLY RECOMMENDED.
+Medical care in Taiwan is excellent but can be expensive for foreigners without insurance.
+Ensure your policy covers medical evacuation.

 Essential resources for your trip.